 My employer places considerable pressure on us to donate through payroll deductions and other regular giving plans.
 Each year, we are told that it is important for every single one of us to give so that we can report a 100% contribution rate.
 No thanks.
 I'd much rather choose which organizations to support via direct donations.

 My refusal to donate to the United Way has led to some minor but still unpleasant consequences.
-Still, I have decided that I can live with them far easier than I could live with tossing aside my values and contributing to religiously-based discrimination.
+Still, I have decided that I would rather live with them than with tossing aside my values and contributing to religiously-based discrimination.
 Even setting aside the religious aspect of this, I find it quite appalling that any employer would pressure employees to donate to a pre-selected charity.
 Fortunately, the pressure seems to have declined a bit with some recent personnel changes.
 Here's hoping it will stay that way.

 Subscribe to Atheist Revolution